SumoLogic/sumologic-documentation/docs/search/search-query-language/group-aggregate-operators/index.md

 ... | x + y as z | avg(z) as average, sum(z) as total
 ```

-In another example, you cannot use:
+In another example, you can't use:

 ```sql
 avg(abs_latency)/1000/60 as avg_latency_min
 ```

-Instead, you would need to use two separate lines:
+Instead, you'd need to use two separate lines:

 ```sql
 avg(abs_latency_ms) as avg_latency_ms